alubin03/THM-SIEM/README.md

-# All SIEM AND Logging Labs/Challenges I've Completed on THM
+# All SIEM & Logging Labs/Challenges I've Completed on THM

 ## Intro to SIEM